turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 ```

 Right now the new Idea class has only the default initialize method, which
 takes no arguments.
-We need to overwride this:
+We need to overwrite this:

 ```ruby
 class Idea